 Click on the magic Secure button to detect and protect your core installations.
 Just check for the items you wish to harden, push the button and carry on.
 Here you’re getting the latest security recommendations and best practices from WP Codex and WP security experts.
 Meaning you don’t need to be a security expert or have an on-hand team – because it’s already there for you.

 Run and Play

 When you hiccup, you drink a glass of water.
 When your site hiccups, you run Restore Points, and everything goes the way it used to be.
 Bug invasion?
-Plesk WordPress Toolkit is going to keep you away from it with debug management.
+Plesk WP Toolkit is going to keep you away from it with debug management.

 When updating your WordPress plugins or themes, go into the maintenance mode with a single click.
 Moreover, with WP-CLI, you can import a database, create a new user, and update themes in a flash.

 It’s not an amateur tool, so it’s for the WordPress developers with a bit more experience.
 But it’s a small purchase that helps you save a lot of time.
 Hence becoming more productive, cost-effective – and ultimately more profitable.

 We’d love to hear your experiences with developer-friendly providers.
 So drop a line in the comments and let us know if we got it right or wrong!